averageflow/godmt/README.md

 go run main.go -dir=../../tests/data/ -translation=ts
 ```

-After a successful run, the program will output a `result.*` file in the current working directory.
+After a successful run, the program will output a `result` folder in the current working directory with subfolders for
+respective scanned packages.
+Filenames will be respected and maintained, with only changes to the extension.

 ## Talk is cheap, show code